Last updated on April 17th, 2022 at 10:31 pm

 Although this one doesn’t have the premium components compared to the Commencal and Ragley hardtails, it instead has bang-for-the-buck parts that will make you dive deeper into mountain biking.

-This bike is designed for the trails, but it also does a good job on paved roads, making this very versatile.
+This bike is designed for the trails but does a good job on paved roads, making this very versatile.

 Highlight features

-The Mongoose Switchback comes with a T1 aluminum frame and 27.5-inch wheelset wrapped with all-terrain tires.
-You’ll find internal cable routing here which is already the trend for modern mountain bikes.
+The Mongoose Switchback has a T1 aluminum frame and a 27.5-inch wheelset wrapped with tires suited for rough terrain.
+You’ll find internal cable routing here, which is already the trend for modern mountain bikes.

-You can also find hydraulic disc brakes here so you don’t have to worry if you’re in for some downhill treat because you can rely on it for maximum stopping power.
-This hardtail mountain bike also has a 21-speed drivetrain with a 3×7 gear ratio.
+You can also find hydraulic disc brakes here, so you don’t have to worry if you’re in for some downhill treat because you can rely on it for maximum stopping power.
+This hardtail mountain bike has a 21-speed drivetrain with a 3×7 gear ratio.

 Pros